BuffaloWill/burpsuite-project-file-parser/README.md

 # Example Usage

 Notes:
 - Flags can be combined.
-For example, print audit items and site map; `--auditItems --siteMap`
+For example, print audit items and site map; `auditItems siteMap`
 - `[PATH_TO burpsuite_pro.jar]` is required; my path is: `~/BurpSuitePro/burpsuite_pro.jar` if you need an example.
 - `[PATH TO PROJECT FILE]` requires a project file and it's recommended to give the full path to the project file
+- You may need `--add-opens=java.desktop/javax.swing=ALL-UNNAMED --add-opens=java.base/java.lang=ALL-UNNAMED`
+depending on your version of Java

 ## Print Audit items